riakhaitan/tp/docs/UserGuide.md

 ### Removing a person who has paid the owed money: `paid`

-Removes a person at a given index who has paid the money they have owed.
+Removes a person at the index who has paid all the money they have owed.

 Format: `paid INDEX`